Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

-In Figs.~\ref{fig:kappa}(b) and~\ref{fig:kappa}(c), we present the non-normality ratio in a broad parameter regime.
-Here we focus on $\ln \mu = {-25}$ and ${-0.5}$; the corresponding results for $\ln \mu > 0$ and the regime diagram for general $\mu$ are shown in SM~\cite{SM}.
-Figure~\ref{fig:kappa}(b-1) presents the results in the $(\lambda,L)$ plane under GBC with $\ln \mu = -25$, where an NHSE-SFL crossover occurs at a $\lambda$-dependent critical length $L_{\mathrm{c}}$ (black curve) within the regime $\lambda < \lambda_{\mathrm{c}}$.
+In Figs.~\ref{fig:kappa}{\bf c} and \ref{fig:kappa}{\bf d}, we present the scaling behavior of the non-normality ratio for $\mu\ll1$.
+Figure~\ref{fig:kappa}{\bf c} shows the results in the $(\lambda,L)$ plane under GBC with $\ln\mu=-25$, where an NHSE-SFL crossover occurs at a $\lambda$-dependent critical length $L_{\mathrm{c}}$ (black curve) within the regime $\lambda<\lambda_{\mathrm{c}}$.